BreFranca/front-end-test-netshoes/README.md

 ```

 ### Build
-Builds the app for production to the build folder.
+Builds the app for production to the build folder. <br />
 Open [https://brefranca.github.io/front-end-test-netshoes/](https://brefranca.github.io/front-end-test-netshoes/) to view app in the browser production.
 ```
 npm build